Certain courses may also have individual course prerequisites.

 Students who complete IB Exams are eligible to receive transfer credit based on the exam score.
 Alliant awards a student at least 3 credits for a score of 5, 6, or 7 on a Standard level exam and at least 3 credits for a score of 4, 5, 6, or 7 on a higher-level exam.
 Where applicable, these units will be applied to the lower division academic requirements.

 Coursework recommended for undergraduate academic credit at the lower or upper division level by the American Council on Education will be considered for transfer if the coursework is applicable to the student’s program.
 Please see the Military and Veterans Affairs section for more information.

 Undergraduate university-level extension courses can be considered for transfer credits at Alliant.
 The extension course must be similar in content to a course offered at the transferring institution and at Alliant.
 The student must have received a grade of “C” or better in the course.
 Acceptance of extension courses are considered on a case-by-case basis.

-At the graduate level, California School of Education (CSOE) and California School of Professional Psychology (CSPP) do not consider extension courses for transfer credit.
-Students in non-CSOE or CSPP programs should consult the Program Director regarding the eiligibity of extension courses for transfer credit.
+At the graduate level, California School of Professional Psychology (CSPP) does not consider extension courses for transfer credit.
+Students in non-CSPP programs should consult the Program Director regarding the eligibility of extension courses for transfer credit.